Look at this as less of a checklist and more as a guide to the kind of information that should be included:

 • What emotions or values do you want to link to the brand?

-III.
-Timing — how will the campaign play out? (media director helps write)
+IV.
+Timing, Scope and Duration — how will the campaign play out? (media director helps write)

 • When will the campaign start and end?
+What times of the year will receive extra emphasis?

 • What days of the week will have more emphasis?